-The following table shows the beneficial ownership of Common Stock of the Company held, as of March 1, 1999, by the directors, any nominee for director, each of the executive officers named in the Summary Compensation Table, and directors and executive officers as a group.
-No director or executive officer owns any of the Company's Preferred Stock, with the exception of Mari Clack (spouse of director Dave Clack), who owns 1,000 depositary shares of Preferred Stock Series L. Also, directors and executive officers as a group do not own in excess of 1% of the outstanding Common Stock of the Company.
-And, no director or executive officer as a group own, in excess of 1% of the stock of any indirect subsidiaries of the Company.
+The following table shows the beneficial ownership of Common Stock of the Company held, as of March 1, 2000, by the directors, any nominee for director, each of the executive officers named in the Summary Compensation Table, and directors and executive officers as a group.
+No director or executive officer owns any of the Company's Preferred Stock.
+Also, directors and executive officers as a group do not own in excess of 1% of the outstanding Common Stock of the Company.
+And, no director or executive officer owns, nor do the directors and executive officers as a group own, in excess of 1% of the stock of any indirect subsidiaries of the Company.